THE ACT OF COMING TO REST BY DISENGAGING FROM PHYSICAL AND MENTAL ACTIVITIES WHILE REMAINING IN A WAKEFUL STATE OF AWARENESS.

 Meditation can provide the master key to our well-being.

 It can unlock our true potential and enable us to meet the world with renewed energy, authenticity, wisdom, creativity, compassion and equanimity.

 The remarkable benefits of meditation include an expanded sense of awareness, clarity of thought, lasting peace and happiness, as well as an understanding of our innate ability to resolve the challenges of everyday life.

 The School has been training people in meditation for more than fifty years.

-The School received the meditation practice in the 1960’s.
-Instruction and guidance was given by the head of the Advaita Tradition in Northern India, Śrī Śāntānanda Saraswatī, then the Shankaracharya of Jyotir Math.
+The School received the meditation practice in the 1960’s given by the head of the Advaita Tradition in Northern India, Śrī Śāntānanda Saraswatī, then the Shankaracharya of Jyotir Math.
 He continued to provide instruction and guidance until his death in 1997.
 The School’s commitment from the beginning has been to make meditation available for whoever was seeking freedom, fullness of life or a deeper understanding of themselves.

-Today, the School continues to offer the same simple practice it received over fifty years ago.
-It is an authentic and utterly simple practice, natural, easily learnt and can be practised within the demands of daily life.
+Today, the School continues to offer the authentic and simple practice, one which is easily learnt and can be practiced within the demands of daily life.

 Meditation starts with the physical body still, balanced and upright.
 As it proceeds, the breathing naturally slows down, the senses withdraw and gradually the mind becomes deeply still.
 Then the mantra takes you to the still centre of yourself.

 In its simplicity, the practice of meditation is nothing more than sitting still and listening.